 The risk of serious complications from the vaccines is always much lower than the risk of complications if your child falls ill with one of the diseases.
 Also, allergy to vaccines is rare.

-The vaccines against Diphtheria, Tetanus, Pertussis, Polio and Haemophilus influenza type b (Hib) may cause redness and swelling at the injection site.
+The vaccines against Diphtheria, Tetanus, Pertussis, Polio and Haemophilus influenzae type b (Hib) may cause redness and swelling at the injection site.
 This will resolve within a few days.
 Your child may have a fever on the day of the injection and the day after.

 The MMR vaccine may cause a brief reaction from a few days to three weeks after vaccination.
 Your child may get a mild cough, runny nose, skin rash, fever or swollen salivary glands.
 The fever may occur from the 5th to the 10th day after the injection.
 Your child will not be contagious.
 Studies have shown no link between the MMR vaccine and autism.